Join 100,000+ using Modula to power their WordPress galleries.

 Step 1: Visit Alamy’s website

-Visit Alamy’s website and scroll down the page until you see the box that says Make Money From Your Images.
-Click the link and you’ll be taken to the Contributor homepage where you can learn more about Alamy and the process of selling your images there.
+Visit Alamy’s website and scroll down until you see the website footer.
+Click on the Become a contributor link, and you’ll be taken to the Contributor homepage, where you can learn more about Alamy and the process of selling your images there.

 Step 4: Fill out the application

-You’ll also have to accept their terms and conditions and agree to their contract so be sure to read them before proceeding.
+You’ll also have to accept their terms and conditions and agree to their contract, so read them before proceeding.
 All that’s left to do now is to submit your application.

 Step 5: Start uploading your images to Alamy

 You can now start uploading your images to Alamy and selling them through the platform.
-As you can see from the screenshot below, your dashboard allows you to upload images, see your earnings, and manage your images where you can add tags, add and modify your account details, and more.
+As you can see from the screenshot below, Alamy’s image-uploading process is simple and straightforward.
+Only two steps are required:

 Image Guidelines

-As mentioned earlier, Alamy allows you to sell photos, vector images, and live news images.
+As mentioned, Alamy allows you to sell photos, vector images, and live news images.
 There are a few image guidelines you need to follow and keep in mind:

 Quality Control

 One of the things that makes Alamy different is its quality control process.
-Each image has to go through this process and you need to follow image upload guidelines closely if you want to avoid your images being rejected for quality control reasons.
-Alamy has a useful guide on how to pass their QC so be sure to read it carefully before submitting images.
+Each image has to go through this process and follow image upload guidelines closely if you want to avoid rejecting your images for quality control reasons.
+Alamy has a helpful guide on passing their QC so be sure to read it carefully before submitting images.

-Their QC process usually takes 24 hours but it can take longer on weekends or during holidays.
-As you start uploading images, you’ll get notified via email as soon as your images have been checked.
+Their QC process usually takes 24 hours but can take longer on weekends or holidays.
+As you start uploading images, you’ll get notified via email once your images have been checked.
 A few helpful pointers that will help you pass QC include:

-- Even though Alamy won’t check all the images you submit at once, make sure that each image is at its best quality as only a small sample is checked which then determines whether the entire batch of submitted photos will be accepted
+• Even though Alamy won’t check all the images you submit at once, ensure each image is at its best quality, as only a small sample is checked, which determines whether the entire batch of submitted photos will be accepted

 Payments

-When it comes to payments, Alamy states there is no set amount that you’ll earn per image as your earnings depend on the customer and the end-use.
+Regarding payments, Alamy states there is no set amount you’ll earn per image as your earnings depend on the customer and the end-use.
 However, they do have higher commission payouts than similar sites.

 Photographer’s Resources From Alamy

-Alamy has plenty of resources to help you learn more about their platform as well as how to successfully sell your photos there.
+Alamy has plenty of resources to help you learn more about its platform and how to sell your photos there successfully.
 Here are a few notable resources to bookmark if you’re serious about joining Alamy:

 Become an Alamy Contributor